HarshVaragiya/LambdaFn/README.md

 ## ToDo List
 - [x] Implement Code Execution on server as a service (Binary mode)
+- [ ] Implement Function as a service inside container (Work in progress)
 - [ ] Integrate HTTP REST API to allow creation of lambda functions and executing them
+- [ ] Dockerize the whole service
-- [ ] Implement Function as a service inside container
+- [ ] Implement Hot & Cold Containers with timeouts
 - [ ] Implement Container Running as a service

-- [ ] Dockerize the service
-- [ ] Implement Hot & Cold Containers with timeouts
+### Future Goals
+- Implement and Integrate an HTTP Proxy (like API Gateway) to allow functions to respond to REST calls
 - [ ] Implement methods to monitor resource utilisation by functions
 - [ ] Implement Authentication / Authorization on the HTTP REST API

-### Future Goals
-- Implement and Integrate an HTTP Proxy (like API Gateway) to allow functions to respond to REST calls